arpollock/animals/README.md

 **TODO (as of 11/4):**
 - Define buckets for each feature
+    - Zach's notes: Why not define bucket count for each feature, which gives us d for free and is more flexible for future users?
 - Create feature matrix (size n by d where n: # of states, d: dimensions of states)
 - Decide on ranges for hyper-parameters (discount, epochs, learning rate)
 - Linearly interpolate turkey data